SharePoint/sp-dev-docs/docs/spfx/toolchain/sharepoint-framework-toolchain.md

 > [!IMPORTANT]
 > If you choose to expose your web parts in Microsoft Teams, users will see the information from the `developer` section when installing your app in Teams.

+> [!IMPORTANT]
+> Developer section is required to contain valid information for any SharePoint Framework solution which will be available from the Office store or from AppSource.

 Following properties are available as a part of the `developer` section:

 Attribute|Description|Mandatory